 Evaluation of Antibiotic effects in Hospitalized Patients with Urinary tract Infection: A Cross-Sectional Investigation

-Osman Gurdal, Sevilay Kılınçkaya, Osman Ergün and Gökçe İşcan
+Osman Gurdal, Sevilay Kılınçkaya, Osman Ergün, Gökçe İşcan

 Abstract: